The Isles of Notre Dame

 The Isles of Notre Dame, formerly called Twillingate and Fogo, is a defunct provincial electoral district for the House of Assembly of Newfoundland and Labrador, Canada.
-As of 2011 the district had 6,990 eligible voters.
+In 2011 the district had 6,990 eligible voters.

 The district was created prior to the 1996 election from Twillingate and part of Fogo.
 The district was abolished in 2015 and replaced by Lewisporte-Twillingate and Fogo Island-Cape Freels.

 This district was represented by former Liberal party leader, Gerry Reid from 1996 to 2007.

 Members of the House of Assembly

 The district has elected the following members of the House of Assembly: